Smana/cloud-native-ref/README.md

 1. Create the cluster as described [here](/opentofu/openbao/cluster/README.md)
 2. Then configure it using [this directory](/opentofu/openbao/management/README.md)

-ℹ️ The provided code outlines the setup and configuration of a **highly available, secure, and cost-efficient OpenBao cluster**.
+The provided code outlines the setup and configuration of a **highly available, secure, and cost-efficient OpenBao cluster**.
 It describes the process of creating a OpenBao instance in either development or high availability mode, with detailed steps for initializing the OpenBao, managing security tokens, and configuring a robust **Public Key Infrastructure** (PKI) system.
 The focus is on balancing performance, security, and cost, using a multi-node cluster, ephemeral nodes with SPOT instances, and a tiered CA structure for digital security.

 🏷️ Related blog post: [TLS with Gateway API: Efficient and Secure Management of Public and Private Certificates](https://blog.ogenki.io/post/pki-gapi/)